Bockiii/deezloadermx-docker/README.md

 Issue Tracker for this Docker: https://github.com/Bockiii/deezloadermx-docker/issues

 Feel free to open an issue that is Docker related, and not related to Deezloader development.
-Go to the Deezloader repository for that.
+Their development stopped, so if it's broken, it's broken.
+Check the successor Deemix (links at the start) for progress.